microsoft/winrtc/patches_for_WebRTC_org/m84/readme.md

 ## Building

-One you have the project set up, you can choose between building it inside Visual Studio or directly with the command line.
+Now that the project is set up, you can choose between building it inside Visual Studio or directly with the command line.

 ### With Visual Studio 2019

-Assuming that your terminal has Visual Studio in the path, you can open the generated Visual Studio solution with the following command:
+Open the generated Visual Studio solution with the following command:

 ```shell
 devenv out\msvc\uwp\Release\x64\all.sln